Checking for mouth cancer and having a biopsy

 You should continue to breathe normally throughout the test.
 It’s also important to swallow when you need to swallow as this clears the phlegm in your throat.

-During the test you may sneeze, it may also make your eyes water.
+During the test, you may sneeze, and it may also make your eyes water.

 You can usually go home straight after your test.

 If you had the anaesthetic spray, you can’t eat or drink until the anaesthetic wears off and your throat feels normal again.
 This is usually about an hour.
 Check with your nurse or doctor when you can start eating and drinking again.

 A panendoscopy is a test to look at your upper airway.
 This includes your mouth, nose, voice box and top of your food pipe.